mibengt/evolene/README.md

 gitBranch=origin/master
 ```

-## :bell: Testing
+# Testing

-### Unit Testing
+## Unit Testing

 Add a file in the root of your project called  `docker-compose-unit-tests.yml`.
-This
-file is then run

-Before unit tests are run, the image is built and it´s id is availeble to
+Before unit tests are run, the image is built and its id is available to
 the Docker Compose file via `$LOCAL_IMAGE_ID`.

-One way is then to mount your test directly into the docker images and run your tests on
+One way is then to mount your tests directly into the docker images and run your tests on
 that very image.

 On your local machine you can run the same test using `ID=$(docker build -q .) && LOCAL_IMAGE_ID=$ID docker-compose -f docker-compose-unit-tests.yml up --abort-on-container-exit --always-recreate-deps`.